KickItLikeShika/KickItLikeShika.github.io/index.md

 I have 4 years of experience working in the industry.
 Prior to Factmata, I worked at PyTorch, where I maintained PyTorch-Ignite library for 8 months.

 I usually join Kaggle NLP competitons, and I won a couple of medals before.
-Currently looking for opportunitues where I can connect with people to work on research projects focused on Large Scale /Deep Learning and Generative AI.
+Currently looking for opportunitues where I can connect with people to work on research projects focused on Large Scale Deep Learning and Generative AI.